 Should you hire a DUI lawyer if you just want to accept a plea?

 There is a difference between a negotiated plea and a plea to the court.
 A negotiated plea is a known joint agreement between the defense and the prosecutor.
-A plea to the court is when you plead guilty or no contest and the Judge determines the outcome.
-An experience DUI lawyer that regularly practices in front of your Judge will be able to advise you if they think a negotiated plea or a plea to the court is a better option for your case.
+A plea to the court is when you plead guilty or no contest and the judge determines the outcome.
+An experienced DUI lawyer who regularly practices in front of your judge will be able to advise you if they think a negotiated plea or a plea to the court is a better option for your case.

 How do you decide which DUI lawyer to hire?

-You should also ask how often the lawyer has dealt with the prosecutor and the Judge on your case.
-It can only help your case if your attorney has a good working relationship with both the prosecutor and Judge.
-By handling DUI cases regularly and in front of your Judge and with your prosecutor they will know that your lawyer is ready, willing, and able to go to trial on your case to fight for you.
+You should also ask how often the lawyer has dealt with the prosecutor and the judge on your case.
+It can only help your case if your attorney has a good working relationship with both the prosecutor and judge.
+By handling DUI cases regularly and in front of your judge and prosecutor, they will know that your lawyer is ready, willing, and able to go to trial on your case to fight for you.

 You should have a case review with the lawyer and inquire into what the lawyer would do on your case.
-We believe that lawyer should be able to present themselves and articulate their analysis of your case so that you feel comfortable with their legal representation.
-At the end of the day the legal field is not your area of expertise, it is ours.
+We believe that a lawyer should be able to present themselves and articulate their analysis of your case so that you feel comfortable with their legal representation.
+At the end of the day, the legal field is not your area of expertise—it is ours.
 We have the knowledge and experience to know in a DUI case what legal motions and strategy needs to be taken.
 Let our knowledge and experience work for you.